ilnazTayebi/Master_Thesis_smoke/README.md

 # Master's Thesis: Efficient Indexing of Raw Data Files

 ## Description
 This project provides the smoke report for the Master's thesis on Efficient Indexing of Raw Data Files.
+This is a sample report and not a complete one.
 This smoke report intends to be used in the thesis's reproduction package.

 ## Reproduction Package